Dr. Isaac Kohane, MD, PhD

 Rare Disease AI

-Applying AI to improve diagnosis and treatment of rare diseases.
+Applying AI to improve diagnosis of rare diseases via the Undiagnosed Disease Network, including self-service solutions for patients.

 Looking for Collaboration